Keyhaven: History

 Keyhaven was a port as early as 1206.
 There seem to have been two manorial estates here, one held by Bath Abbey, and the other by the Bishop of Salisbury.
 The lands of Bath Abbey were held by them until the time of the Dissolution, but in the 17th century it seems that the two manors were merged, and in 1802 the estate was purchased by Sir John D'Oyly.
 He subsequently sold it and by the 19th century it had passed, like other lands in the area, to William Cornwallis-West.

 Like the rest of the West Solent area, a considerable salt industry developed soon after the Conquest.
 This had disappeared by 1400 but was revived in the 17th century with the introduction of new techniques.

 In the 1930s a proposal was made to run a car ferry between Keyhaven and Fort Victoria on the Isle of Wight.
 An act of Parliament was obtained, the Pier and Harbour Order (Keyhaven) Confirmation Act 1936 (26 Geo.
 5 & 1 Edw.
 8. c. lxxxi), but a lack of funds meant the proposal was abandoned in 1938.

-In 1976 there was a fire on the marshes to east of the Keyhaven River.
-The fire nearly destroyed two bungalows on the marshes, but was held back by the efforts of locals and the Lymington fire brigade.